Types of Engineering Degrees

 Electrical engineers are among the most common engineer types, providing the largest sector in engineering.
 Electrical engineers design and develop electrical and electronic systems and devices, working with a wide range of electronic devices — from pocket calculators and computers to complex electronic systems and robotics.
 An electrical engineer could work with the tiniest of antennas or the largest of power systems.

 Manufacturing engineers work in tandem with mechanical and electrical engineers to design products and ensure their manufacturability.
 A manufacturing engineer concentrates on facilities, equipment, processes and methods necessary for the efficient and safe production of the product in a globally competitive environment.
-At Georgia Southern, you will learn materials and materials processing, engineering design for manufacturability, lean and quality manufacturing, manufacturing automation and robotics, and additive and reverse engineering.
-You may choose any of five tracks in which to specialize: automation, materials processing, occupational health & safety, lean and Six Sigma manufacturing, or SAP.
+At Georgia Southern, you will learn about cutting-edge materials and materials processing, engineering design for manufacturability, lean and quality manufacturing, manufacturing automation and robotics, and additive and reverse engineering.

-Mechanical engineers design, create, analyze, develop, manufacture, control, test and maintain essential mechanical systems such as aircraft, medical equipment, cars/trucks, construction equipment, environmental systems, household appliances, industrial machinery, ships, and almost any system that uses or produces energy or has moving parts.
-Many mechanical engineers are involved in the automotive industries and aerospace, working to generate, convert, transmit, and utilize mechanical and thermal power.
-Mechanical engineers can also work on machinery such as air conditioners, elevators, refrigerators, and robotics.
+Mechanical engineers design, create, analyze, develop, manufacture, control, test and maintain essential mechanical systems.
+These systems include aircraft, medical equipment, vehicles, robotics, environmental systems, household appliances, industrial machinery, ships — almost any system that uses or produces energy or has moving parts.
+Many mechanical engineers enjoy work in the automotive industries and aerospace, working to generate, convert, transmit, and utilize mechanical and thermal power.